14516 SE 16th Street

 The Lake Hills Greenbelt is a wetland corridor encompassing more than 150 acres of diverse wildlife habitat including forests, wetlands, streams and lakes.
 Amenities include trails, community gardens and pea patches, picnic areas, blueberry farms and seasonal produce stands.
 Park patrons can attend master gardener workshops at the Urban Demonstration Garden and enjoy nature walks with a park ranger out of the ranger station.

-- May-August 2019 Natural Resource Program Guide
+- September-December 2019 Natural Resource Program Guide

 - Lake Hills Greenbelt Map